2728 Glen Arbor Drive

 February 2005 to March 2006 (1 yr, 1 mo)

 Configuresoft, Inc., Colorado Springs, CO

 Configuresoft, Inc., marketed a configuration management system for large enterprises.
-It was acquired in 2009 by EMC.
+It was acquired in 2009 by EMC, then by VMWare.

 Was employed as a Software Architect, with sole responsibility for the architecture and design of the middle tier (business object and data access layers).
 Also evangelist for .NET (using C#) as a solution for current and future projects, as well as design and code reviewer for projects written in C#.
 Driver for the acceptance of a more agile process for developing software, including pushing for a more test-driven development methodology.